AvramRobert/buccaneer/README.md

 runPrintH(List("subtract", "1", "--sgst"))
 ```
 And that's about it.
 You can now create arbitrarily large and complex command line interfaces.
+Once you've defined one, you can feed it lists of arguments and run commands how and
+when you want. <br />
 To bind this
-to any application, just pass the `args` your application receives to the interpreter.
+to an application for example, just pass the `args` your application receives to the interpreter:
-For example:
 ```scala
 def main(args: Array[String]): Unit = {
   ...